EDCD/EDDN/docs/Contributing.md

 The first time a new Schema goes live it should be as version 1.
  - What should policy be on incrementing the version ?
-I'm not confident anything other than an integer is actually supported - Ath
+I'm not confident anything other than an integer is supported - Ath

 Any breaking changes **MUST** increment the version number.
 Use a git file rename to update the name of the file.
 Examples of such breaking changes